 Gateley was taken to the workhouse infirmary, where he was attended by three surgeons and the local Catholic priest, Canon O’Sullivan.
 His case was considered hopeless from the start and he died at about 5.30pm on the following day, Monday 6th December 1880.
 He stated that he did not know the name of his assassin.
 A coroner’s inquest was held and the jury apparently returned an open verdict.

-The murderer was described as being of about 35-40 years of age, about 5ft 6in tall, of fresh complexion, with light sandy whiskers.
+The suspected murderer was described as being of about 35-40 years of age, about 5ft 6in tall, of fresh complexion, with light sandy whiskers.
 He was dressed in a long dark (grey or black) Ulster coat with black leather leggings, strong lace-up boots and a hard billycock hat.
 He spoke with an Irish accent and great stress was placed on the fact that he and his two or three companions had the appearance of townsmen.